KeiserCorp/Keiser.Air.eChip.WebUSB/README.md

 })
 ```

+## eChip Capabilities
+A single eChip is capable of holding 200 workout sets worth of data from 24 distinct machines.
+If the eChip is full, machines will replace the oldest workout record on the eChip with new data.
+It is recommended to completely clear the eChip between uses and to only write the data required for targeting during the current workout session.

 ## API

 ### ChipReaderWatcher
 The `ChipReaderWatcher` is a singleton class which handles the USB device monitoring and permissions handling.
 There can be only one `ChipReaderWatcher` instance created within a `window` scope, so the library instantiates the class during import and preserves a single instance for all imports.

 #### Properties